Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 `alluxio.worker.network.netty.async.cache.manager.threads.max` property, with a default value of `512`.
 When large amounts of data are expected to be asynchronously cached concurrently, it may be helpful to reduce this value to reduce resource contention.

-### Netty Configs

-The number of RPC threads available on a worker is configured by `alluxio.worker.network.netty.rpc.threads.max`, with a default value of `2048`.
-This value should be increased if exhausted thread pool errors are being logged on workers.

 ## Client Tuning